esilver0/CATT/sslstrip-experiment.md

 We are able to verify that we are served the HTTPS version of the site.
 In the terminal, the captured HTTP content is displayed.
 This time, there is much less to display since the contents of the webpage are encrypted.

 Websites that support HSTS are susceptible to SSLstrip when a connection is made for the first time.
-In the following example, we connect to http://acl.gov which supports the HSTS protocol.
+In the following example, we connect to http://acl.gov which supports the HSTS protocol and HTTPS.
 There is an SSLstrip attack and this is the first connection.

 ![](https://raw.githubusercontent.com/esilver0/CATT/SSLv3/acl_first_time.png)